HelsNetwork/Network-Packet-Sniffer/README.md

 # Network-Packet-Sniffer
-This is a network packet sniffer developed in Python 3.
+This network packet sniffer uses the raw socket type to capture packets.

 ## Usage